Anal Fissure

 Description

-Anal fissure (fissure in ano): longitudinal tear in the lining of the anal canal distal to the dentate line, most commonly at the posterior midline; characterized by a knifelike tearing sensation on defecation, often associated with bright red blood per rectum.
-This common benign anorectal condition is often confused with hemorrhoids; may be acute (<8 weeks) or chronic (>8 weeks) in duration
+Anal fissure (fissure in ano): longitudinal tear in the lining of the anal canal distal to the dentate line, most commonly at the posterior midline; characterized by a knifelike tearing sensation on defecation, often associated with bright red blood per rectum; this common benign anorectal condition is often confused with hemorrhoids; may be acute or chronic (>4 to 8 weeks in duration) and may be associated with the presence of hypertrophic papilla and sentinel pile (skin tag)

 Epidemiology

-- Affects all ages.
-Common in infants 6 to 24 months; not common in older children, suspect abuse, or trauma; elderly less common due to lower resting pressure in the anal canal
+• Affects all ages; common in infants 6 to 24 months; uncommon in older children: suspect abuse or trauma; elderly less common due to lower resting pressure in the anal canal

 Incidence

-Exact incidence is unknown (1).
-Patients often treat with home remedies and do not seek medical care.
+Exact incidence is unknown (1), as patients often treat with home remedies and do not seek medical care.
+However, one cohort study found the average lifetime risk in the United States to be 7.8%, equal to that of appendectomy (2).

 Etiology and Pathophysiology

-High-resting pressure within the anal canal (usually as a result of constipation/straining) leads to ischemia of the anoderm, resulting in splitting of the anal mucosa during defecation and spasm of the exposed internal sphincter.
+High-resting pressure within the anal canal (usually as a result of constipation/straining) coupled with decreased perfusion of the posterior canal leads to ischemia of the anoderm, resulting in splitting of the anal mucosa during defecation and spasm of the exposed internal sphincter.

 Genetics